 This will allow you to connect the shapes of the pentatonic scale and move between them in a smooth and musical way.
 And this will help you to craft more interesting guitar solos and improvise more confidently and freely.

 So with that in mind, let’s get into it!
-Here are some of the key ways you can connect the 5 pentatonic shapes across your fretboard:
+Head over to the next lesson to start learning some of the key ways you can connect the 5 pentatonic shapes across your fretboard.